TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-iothubconnectionlost.md

 ## **Recommended steps**

-* On the IoT Edge device, run `iotedge check --verbose`.
+* On the IoT Edge device, run the command **iotedge check --verbose**.
 Look particularly at the results of the connectivity checks.
-* Check the version of IoT Edge on your device by running `iotedge --version`.
+* Check the version of IoT Edge on your device by running the command **iotedge --version**.
 Update your device to version 1.0.7-1 or newer to take advantage of an SDK fix for intermittent connectivity issues.

 ## **Recommended documents**